Our Team

 As Studio Manager at Tail in the Mud, Elise enjoys supporting a creative and welcoming environment where people can experiment, learn, and grow through clay.
 She’s passionate about helping others discover the expressive possibilities of ceramics and the joy that comes from working with their hands

-Sayaka Rawizza
+Sayaka Rawizza (She/Her)

 Sayaka grew up in Kamakura, a historical town on the coast of Japan.
 She received a Master's in Fine Arts from the Massachusetts College of Art and Design and has over 30 years of experience in ceramics.
 In her studio located in Arlington, Massachusetts, Sayaka creates both functional pottery and decorative porcelain art.
-Her work is deeply inspired by nature, and she constantly experiments with glazes, forms, and surface decorations, eager to discover new ways to express her artistic vision.
-She is excited to share her love of ceramics with students and help them unlock their creativity.